Guided by the Beauty of Our Taxes

 If you build a shack in the desert, nearly 100% of the property's value will come from the shack, because the land is worthless.
 But if you build a shack in San Francisco, nearly all of the property's value will come from the land.

-I won't labour much on this point, because it is quite well known and widely accepted.
 See this map by the American Enterprise Institute, that shows the fraction of a property's value that comes from the land across the US:

 Is this a problem?

-There is of course nothing wrong in someone who owns something being able to charge high rates to rent it out.
+There is usually nothing wrong in someone who owns something being able to charge high rates to rent it out.
 If the price of something is high, then it must be either that demand for it is high or that supply is low, and so the market is handsomely rewarding suppliers who are able to provide this rare or coveted good to society.
 Economists see prices as signals; a high price is like a bounty.
 It signals to individuals that the society is hungry for the good, and so a few of them will try to create more to supply it, seeking the reward.
 By doing this they satiate the market's hunger, and also bring prices down.

 This is effectively the main working principle of prices in society3.
 This system has served us shockingly well: every prosperous society today owes its success in large part to the magic of the price mechanism.

-Now there is a sense in which this is 'fair': the sense that through arrangements of history and law we have come to agree upon a certain notion of land property rights, by which a landowner should be able to do as they please with their land.
+Now there is a sense in which this is fair: the sense that through arrangements of history and law we have come to agree upon a certain notion of land property rights, by which a landowner should be able to do as they please with their land.
 In this view, we must accept that they should be able to make high returns from renting it out, if that's what the market allows them.

-But also, there is a sense in which this is 'stupid': the sense that, look.
-The whole point of us getting together to do this whole 'law' and 'land property' thing in the first place is for the benefit of society at large.
-But here, all that these rights are doing is allowing elite landowners to extract higher and higher rents, with no payoff to the rest of society.
+But also, there is a sense in which this is stupid: the sense that, look.
+The whole point of us getting together to do this whole 'law' and 'property rights' thing in the first place is for the benefit of society at large.
+But here, all that these rights are doing is allowing elite landowners to extract higher and higher rents, with no payoff to the rest of society5.
 The state is investing public money to enforce these rights!
 Perhaps this worked well once upon a time back when land only accrued value from what was farmed on it.
 Villages were tiny, and walking across one would take all of ten minutes.
 No need to try to be close to any place.
 Not that there was any place worth trying to be close to anyway; it was all just rice farms.
 For like ten thousand years.

 And suddenly, this wasn’t true anymore.
 It can take hours to get from place to place within some cities.
-There are skyscrapers and shopping centres and highways and trainstations and other places you want to live close to.
+There are skyscrapers and shopping centers and highways and train stations and other places you want to live close to.
 Living in the middle of nowhere sucks.
 The fraction of a property’s value that came from the location went from being approximately zero to much greater than half in many cities.
 Yet land rights remain mostly unchanged from their traditional versions from ten thousand years ago.
 Many historical arrangements have turned out to be worth axing to improve modern society.
 Maybe our idea of who should get the benefits from land capital is one of them?

 This is the philosophical basis for the tax.
-It concedes that while our conception of land property rights is a good one, having served humans well for millenia, it is ultimately flawed when pushed to the limits to which we have pushed it, with our modern cities.
+It concedes that while our conception of land property rights is a good one, having served humans well for millennia, it is ultimately flawed when pushed to the limits to which we have pushed it, with our modern cities.

-pretends to just be a normal tax on land that you own, but is
+pretending to just be a normal tax on land that you own, but is

 actually equivalent to the land being leased to the landowner by the state, allowing the